 Important things to know before you apply

 Before applying, be sure to read the Certification Process page.

 Below are the forms and instructions you will need to apply for a new Lead-Related Construction Certificate or to renew an existing Lead-Related Construction Certificate.
 The files below are in Portable Data Format (PDF).
-Follow this link to go to the Adobe Homepage and download the Acrobat Reader you will need to read the files.
+You will need Acrobat Reader to view these files.
+Download Acrobat Reader on the Adobe home page.
 (It's free!)